LionsLeo/url-shortener/README.md

 # url-shortener 🔥🚀
-url-shortener is a full stack application.
+This is a full stack url shortener application made using go lang and flutter